Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 TAILBACK

-Just a gutty effort by Chris Carson, who had 116 yards on 27 carries, in the process becoming the first Seahawk to top the 1,000-yard mark for a season since Marshawn Lynch did it in 2014.
+Just a gutty effort by Chris Carson, who had 116 yards on 27 carries, in the process becoming the first Seahawk to top the 1,000-yard mark in a season since Marshawn Lynch did it in 2014.

 Carson several times appeared to stagger getting up, but each time he returned to give the Chiefs more.
 Mike Davis chipped in with 31 well-timed yards.